kenfehling/react-designable-audio-player/README.md

 ##Usage

-You can create whatever React component you like for the player view, the library [provides many props](https://github.com/kenfehling/react-designable-audio-player#provided-props) for you to use.
+You can create whatever React component you like for the player view.
+The library [provides many props](#provided-props) for your component to use, as well as some [prebuilt components](#prebuilt-components) for common player elements.

 ```js
 import React from 'react';
 import {connectAudioPlayer, TitleMarquee, TimeSlider} from 'react-designable-audio-player';